Pietro Colletta

-Pietro Colletta (January 23, 1775 – November 11, 1831) was a Neapolitan general and historian, entered the Neapolitan artillery in 1796 and took part in the campaign against the French in 1798.
+Pietro Colletta (January 23, 1775 – November 11, 1831) was a Neapolitan general and historian.

 Biography

 Colletta was born in Naples.
+He entered the Neapolitan artillery in 1796 and took part in the campaign against the French in 1798.
 On the entry of the French into the Kingdom of Naples and the establishment of the Parthenopaean Republic (1799), Colletta adhered to the new government.
 When the Bourbon king Ferdinand IV reconquered the city, Colletta was thrown into prison and only escaped the death penalty by means of judiciously administered bribes.
 Turned out of the army, he became a civil engineer.
 When the Bourbons were expelled a second time in 1806 and Joseph Bonaparte seized the throne of Naples, he was reinstated in his rank and served in the expedition against the brigands and rebels of Calabria.

 In 1812, Colletta was promoted to general, and made director of roads and bridges.
 He served under Joachim Murat and fought the Austrians at the Battle of the Panaro in 1815.
 On the restoration of Ferdinand, Colletta was permitted to retain his rank in the army, and was given command of the Salerno division.
 At the outbreak of the revolution of 1820 the king called him to his councils, and, when the constitution had been granted, Colletta was sent to put down the separatist rising in Sicily, which he did with great severity.

 He fought in the constitutionalist army against the Austrians at Rieti (March 7, 1821).
 On the re-establishment of autocracy, he was arrested and imprisoned for three months by order of the Prince of Canosa, the chief of police and his particular enemy.
 He would have been executed had not the Austrians intervened in his favour, and he was exiled instead to Brünn in Moravia.
 In 1823, he was permitted to settle in Florence, where he spent the rest of his days engaged on his Storia del reame di Napoli.